drobilla/spaix/README.md

  * Test suite with 100% coverage by line.

  * Completely separate and pluggable split and insert selection algorithms.
-   Included are:
+   Included are the classic (Guttman) algorithms:

-   * Classic linear insert selection.
+   * Linear insert selection.
-   * Classic linear split.
+   * Linear split.
-   * Classic area-minimising quadratic split.
+   * Area-minimising quadratic split.
-   * Overlap-minimising quadratic insert selection.

 Building
 --------